decc/times-excel-tools/README.md

 * [external-link-graph](external-link-graph.rb)Creates an HTML file with JavaScript using the D3 library to make a force graph showing the dependencies between all the .xlsx files.
 * [make-xls-xlsx.rb](./make-xls-xlsx.rb) - Turns all xls spreadsheets in a folder and its subfolders into xlsx spreadsheets.
 Windows only.
 Requires Excel.
 * [check-for-external-links.rb](./check-for-external-links.rb) - Looks at all xlsx spreadsheets in a folder and subfolders and reports any links that are not relative (i.e., they start with C: or U: or some such, or are foreign in that they are http://).
 This list should be checked for local references to files which are only present on your own machine.
 Only works on xlsx files, not xls
-* [external-link-depth](external-link-depth.rb) - DEPRECATED Attempts to measure the nesting depth of the update graph.
-It fails to do this and the algorithm is completely broken, but it does produce output listing missing files which are linked from the files examined.